Street names in Barcelona: Democracy

-Also in those years, new streets were born and received their first names, among them: Plaza de Charlie Rivel (1984), Plaza de la Hispanidad (1984), Plaza de John F. Kennedy (1984), Plaza de Salvador Allende (1984), Plaza de Karl Marx (1984), Calle de los Segadores (1987), Calle de Josep Irla i Bosch (1988), Plaza de los Paises Catalanes (1989), Paseo de Don Quijote (1990), Plaza de Diagonal Mar (1991), etc.
+Also in those years, new streets were born and received their first names, among them: Plaça de Charlie Rivel (1984), Plaça de la Hispanitat (1984), Plaça de John F. Kennedy (1984), Plaça de Salvador Allende (1984), Plaça de Karl Marx (1984), Carrer de los Segadores (1987), Carrer de Josep Irla i Bosch (1988), Plaça dels Països Catalans (1989), Passeig de Don Quixot (1990), Plaça de Diagonal Mar (1991), etc.

-New parks were also created, such as Joan Miró Park (1980-1982), after the painter; Espanya Industrial Park (1981-1985), after the factory of that name; Creueta del Coll Park (1981-1987), a traditional place name ("little cross on the hill"); Pegaso Park (1982-1986), after the factory of the same name; Clot Park (1982-1986), after the factory of the same name; that of Clot (1982-1986), for the neighborhood; that of San Martín (1985), for the old municipality; that of Villa Cecilia (1986), for Cecilia Gómez del Olmo, owner of the land; and that of Estación del Norte (1988), for the bus station of the same name.
+New parks were also created, such as Joan Miró Park (1980–1982), after the painter; Espanya Industrial Park (1981–1985), after the factory of that name; Creueta del Coll Park (1981–1987), a traditional place name ("little cross on the hill"); Pegaso Park (1982–1986), after the factory of the same name; Clot Park (1982–1986), after the factory of the same name; that of Clot (1982–1986), for the neighborhood; that of Sant Martí (1985), for the old municipality; that of Villa Cecilia (1986), for Cecilia Gómez del Olmo, owner of the land; and that of Estació del Nord (1988), for the bus station of the same name.

 Another of the concerns of the new democratic city councils has been the recovery of women's names for the dedication of public spaces, in order to balance their presence by reducing the disparity with the male gender.
-Thus, public streets such as the Plaza de Juliana Morell (nun and poetess), the Pasaje de Magdalena Giralt (wife of General Josep Moragues who was imprisoned for defending the memory of her husband), the Calle de Otília Castellví (poumista militiaman), or the jardines de Emma de Barcelona (founder of the monastery of San Juan de las Abadesas), to cite just a few examples.
+Thus, public streets such as the Plaça de Juliana Morell (nun and poet), the Pasatge de Magdalena Giralt (wife of General Josep Moragues who was imprisoned for defending the memory of her husband), the Calle de Otília Castellví (poumista militiaman), or the Jardins d'Emma de Barcelona (founder of the monastery of Sant Joan de les Abadeses), to cite just a few examples.
 Public spaces have also been dedicated to international female figures such as Rosa Luxemburg, Frida Kahlo, Isadora Duncan, Marie Curie, Sarah Bernhardt, Simone de Beauvoir, Virginia Woolf and Anne Frank.
-On the other hand, there are also collective dedications, such as the Plaza de las Mujeres del 36, the Plaza de las Heroínas de Gerona, the jardines de las Sufragistas Catalanas, the Plaza de las Mujeres de Ravensbrück, the Plaza de las Madres de la Plaza de Mayo, the Plaza de las Lavanderas de Horta or the Plaza de las Mujeres de Nou Barris.
+On the other hand, there are also collective dedications, such as the Plaça de las Dones del 36, the Plaça de les Heroïnes de Girona, the Jardins de les Sufragistes Catalanes, the Plaça de les Dones de Ravensbrück, the Plaça de les Madres de la Plaza de Mayo, the Plaça de les Llevadores d'Horta or the Plaça de les Dones de Nou Barris.